Santoshk53/parser/README.md

-Chrome plugin to parse title and description of a website.
+Chrome plugin to parse meta-title and meta-description of a website.